 Plants are key regulators of ecosystem processes, and actively respond to and change their environments.
-This paper examines how plants have these effects by exploring plant structure, functioning, and adaptation to different environments.
-Laboratory work emphasises the handling and identification of common native plants.
+This paper examines how plants have these effects by exploring plant structure, functioning, reproduction and adaptation to different environments.
+Lectures and laboratory work emphasise New Zealand examples and the identification of common native plants.

 |Prerequisite(s):||BIOEB102 or BIOL102|